rabeeshm/BCL-developer-docs/en/video-cloud/policy-apis/assets/doc/how-it-works.md

   Playback with auth info.

-Along with the effect, the nomic policy engine produces information about whata data it requested and looked at it in order to produce its judgement.
+Along with the effect, the nomic policy engine produces information about what data it requested and looked at it in order to produce its judgement.
 This can serve as something like an explanation for the judgement, but it reveals information that an attacker could use in order to try to bypass restrictions.
 Therefore, we currently do not